-We bring together cultural workers and activists to co-design and carry out creative forms of direct-action which attempt to be as joyful as they are politically effective.
-We train people in entangling resistance and creativity and building resilient horizontal forms of organising.
-We call our work experiments, because we believe courage and creativity are fed when one claims the right to fail and we believe the role of art in this era of the Capitalocene is not to show the world to people but to transform it together.
+We bring together artists and activists to co-design and deploy creative forms of direct-action, which aim to be as joyful as they are politically effective.
+Creation and resistance, protest and proposition are the entwined DNA strands of our practice.
+Whether training folk or co-organising actions, at the heart of everything we do are horizontal ways of relating and organising ourselves.
+We call our work experiments, because we never know what might emerge but we do know that the role of art in the Capitalocene can no longer be to show the world to people but to transform it together.

 Since its birth in a London squat, the Laboratory of Insurrectionary Imagination has been dedicated to multiplying edges of all sorts.
 Just as the point where a forest meets meadowland is the most dynamic parts of that ecosystem, it’s in those slithers of space that a multitude of different species coexist, and that evolution moves fastest.
 Possibility emerges in those spaces of neither nor, the trans spaces, the non-binary worlds, the entangled hedges and edges.